 - 1. If a student's early departures exceeds 10% of the required course hours, they will be dropped from the course. - 2.
 Students who miss a quiz because of an early departure, they will not be allowed to take that quiz. - 3.
-Students who miss an exam because of an early departure will be allowed to take the exam on the next class day but the highest allowable score is 75%.
+Students who miss an exam because of an early departure will be allowed to take the exam but the highest allowable score is 75%.